mumzworld-tech/StressMaster/README.md

 ### Option 1: Claude / OpenRouter (Recommended)

 Use Anthropic Claude directly or via OpenRouter for reliable, high-quality parsing.

-#### Docker Setup (Alternative):

-You can also run StressMaster and its dependencies via Docker Compose (see `docker-compose.yml`), but AI providers are expected to be cloud-hosted (Claude, OpenRouter, OpenAI, Gemini) rather than local Ollama.

 ### Option 2: OpenAI API